 Taps, Dies Cutting Tools

 Thread Check Inc. offers a full range of taps and dies, tap and die sets, and cutting tools from world leading manufacturers including Kennametal, Cleveland, Guhring, Titex Tools, Chicago Latrobe, OSG, Michigan Drill, Triump Twist Drill, Accupro, M.A.
 Ford, Atrax, SGS, Kyocera, Sumitomo Electric Carbide, Kenna Perfect, Met Cut, SECO, Komet, Ingersoll Cutting Tools, Melin Tool Company, Alvord Polk Tool, DeWalt, Milwaukee, Irwin Auger and Router Bits, Lenox, Greenfield Tap and Die, Balax, Emuge, Heli-Coil®, Jergens, E-Z LOK, Putnam, Hanita, PROMAX, Widell Industries, and more.
-Thread Check Inc. offers a full selection of standard stock and special drills, reamers, end mills, thread cutting taps and thread cutting dies.
+Thread Check Inc. offers a full selection of standard stock and special drills, reamers, end mills, taps and dies, thread cutting taps and thread cutting dies.
 Thread Check's expert sales engineers have many years of experience in machining and can assist you in selecting the right cutting tool for the job.

 - Thread Cutting Terms